icon

 AAA vs AAAA Quality South Sea Pearl Necklaces

 That said, there’s no denying the WOW Factor that a really large layout of White or Golden South Sea pearls exudes.
-The Off-Round / Button-Shape South Sea pearl necklace pictured just above crossed my desk in 2016 and was gone within a few weeks (because look at that Orient!!)
+The off-round / button-shape South Sea pearl necklace pictured just above crossed my desk in 2016 and was gone within a few weeks (because look at that Orient, it's to die for pretty)

 What is Intermediate South Sea Pearl Grading?

-With Pure’s South Sea necklace collection, you’ll often see necklaces with grades that will look like "AA/AAA Quality" and/or "AAA/AAAA Quality" in their descriptions.
+With Pure’s South Sea necklace collection, you’ll come across necklaces with grades that will look like "AA/AAA Quality" and/or "AAA/AAAA Quality" in their descriptions.
 These “intermediate” grades are given to pearl strands when the pearls almost-but-not-quite make it to a whole letter grade like AAA Quality.

 Generally, what these intermediary grades mean is that the pearl’s surface quality (i.e. amount of inclusions) or shape is graded at a lower level like AA, but the pearl’s luster and shine pushes the layout to that higher grade.